 - Our managing editor must have a willingness to be associated with a magazine which is BOTH pro-Israel and pro-Palestine, and hence gets critiqued by both sides in that struggle.

-To flourish here, you must be at once a big-picture person and a details person, a news maven and a media activist, a hard-nosed diplomat and an empathetic mentor.
+To flourish here, you must be at once a big-picture person and a details person, a news maven , a hard-nosed diplomat and an empathetic mentor for both authors (who are not paid, because we don’t have enough money to pay for articles, so they need to be treated gently and with much respect) and interns (same as authors, plus they need guidance).
 In this role you are responsible for producing all of Tikkun’s editorial content from start to finish, from the initial story idea brainstorm to the meticulous proofing of the final layout.
 You work under the supervision of Tikkun’s founder, Rabbi Michael Lerner and his defacto co-editor Cat Zavis (executive director of Tikkun’s Network of Spiritual Progressives), coordinate closely with Duke University Press (Tikkun’s publisher), and recruit and manage multiple volunteers, but most of your own work is self-directed.
 Our staff is tiny, so the managing editor also serves as commissioning editor, developmental editor, copy-editor, web editor, art director, volunteer coordinator, and social media director.
+Our most successful managing editors through the close to 31 years of Tikkun’s existence have been those who have managed to recruit unpaid smart, energetic and socially aware interns from colleges in the Bay Area and around the country.
 You must have basic computer competency.